masood-haloratech/IRIS-Training-2022-10/practical/Training_010.md

 - Try making a copy of the report and changing the parameters to show all cases with a different colour scheme.

 - Try and add the new report as a portlet.

+## Challenge

+- Try and a date field to the user options section
+- Filter the records by the date entered